 The GSP identifies the need for new neighbourhood parks.
 It also identifies park or public land locations where additional park facilities could be added.
-In some areas, however, parks can't be provided without the actual purchase of potential development lands, which may prove to be cost prohibitive.
+In some areas, however, parks can't be provided without the

 The GSP examines the legislation and bylaws by which the City can acquire parkland, greenspace, walkway connections and, in some cases, trail corridors.